Home > Facade > The Ground Rules of Post-Pandemic Façade & Fenestration Designs Occupant Wellness Ensured by a Modular & Agile Approach

 With the rapid spread of COVID-19, designs for a world will never be quite the same, especially for large public spaces, like airports, hotels, hospitals, gyms, and offices.
 This is an opportunity to rethink everything, including how we design and build façades and fenestration to be even more resilient, healthy, beautiful, green and creative.
-This is our time to come together and not just imagine but ideate and advocate for a future where the world is in harmony with nature, and where innovation and imagination is valued for solutions that enhance the quality of life.
+This is our time to come together and not just imagine but ideate and advocate for a future where the world is in harmony with nature, and where innovation and imagination are valued for solutions that enhance the quality of life.

 Can we shift from trying to save the bottom line to designing buildings that are carbon neutral because they reduce energy consumption, and participate in regenerating resources while offering ample space in which to live?
-Here are some fresh ideas by a few experts for the design of resilient façades and fenestration and brief on the same:
+Here are some fresh ideas by a few experts for the design of resilient façades and fenestration and a brief on the same:

 We are seeing that the entire world is getting affected by the spread of this pandemic.
 Despite the type and scale of spaces, the ground rules of designs will change.
 This will be felt in existing and proposed buildings, says Anoop Devasia, Lead Architect, PM Group.